ibm-cloud-docs/Cloudant/guides/warehousing.md

 -   Performing SQL-based queries on your data.
 -   Building analytics from your data.

-These advanced warehousing capabilities are enabled through services such as IBM dashDB, which is a natural complement to Cloudant.
+These advanced warehousing capabilities are enabled through services such as {{site.data.keyword.dashdblong_notm}}, which is a natural complement to Cloudant.

 Alternatively,